 Salleri to Everest Travel

-Traveling to Everest using an overland jeep drive to Salleri from Kathmandu and starting walking for a few days is a new route.
-Salleri is the district headquarter of Solukhumbu, which is close to Phaplu Airport.
-Before the road construction to Salleri, trekkers to the Everest base camp also used to fly to Phaplu from Kathmandu.
+A new route to Everest is to travel to Salleri from Kathmandu using an overland jeep and then walk for a few days.
+Salleri is the district headquarters of Solukhumbu, which is close to Phaplu Airport.
+Before the road was constructed to Salleri, trekkers to the Everest base camp also used to fly to Phaplu from Kathmandu.

-Travel to Everest From Kathmandu using the Salleri route is a 3-day shorter than the Jiri route.
-You drive to Salleri by jeep, stay overnight in Salleri, and then start walking through Nunthala, Bupsa, Surki, and further higher to the Everest base camp.
+The Salleri route to Everest from Kathmandu is three days shorter than the Jiri route.
+You drive to Salleri by jeep, stay overnight in Salleri, and then start walking through Nunthala, Bupsa, Surki, and further to the Everest base camp.
 You can contact us to make a trekking itinerary to the Everest base camp from Salleri.

 Best Time to Travel to Everest